Manhattan Murder Mystery: Plot

 Marcia Fox, an author who Larry publishes, is drawn into the amateur investigation when Larry sets her up on a date with Ted.
-Marcia theorizes that the dead body was Lillian's wealthy sister, who resembled her and had a heart attack while visiting the Houses.
+Marcia theorizes that the dead body in the Houses’ apartment was Lillian's wealthy sister, who resembled her and had a heart attack while visiting the Houses.
 The Houses took advantage of the situation by claiming Lillian had died so Lillian could impersonate her sister, hiding at the Waldron Hotel, while cleaning out her sister’s bank accounts and liquidating her assets.
 After getting the funds, Paul double-crossed Lillian and killed her so he could run away with the younger Helen.
 Marcia devises a plan to trick Paul into incriminating himself by using Helen, someone he trusts, to claim she saw Lillian’s unincinerated body.

-Ted, a playwright theater owner, sets up a false audition for actress Helen Moss, having her read aloud a phony script with innocuous text written by Ted that will not tip off Helen while they secretly record her.
+Ted, a playwright and theater owner, sets up a false audition for Helen, having her read from a phony script with innocuous text he wrote while they film her.
 Splicing together words from the recorded script, they create a phone call from Helen to Paul warning that she has been shown Lillian’s unincinerated body by blackmailers who want $200,000 to give up the body.
-Using five recorders with different combinations of phrases, they respond reasonably well to Paul’s anticipated questions to “Helen”, cutting the conversation short by saying, “I have to hang up.”
+Using five recorders with different combinations of phrases, they respond reasonably well to Paul’s anticipated questions to “Helen”, and cut the conversation short by saying, “I have to hang up.”

 The plan backfires when Paul kidnaps Carol and demands Lillian's body in exchange for her.
 At the run-down second-run movie theater Paul owns, where Carol is being held, Larry dodges Paul’s bullets in a film noir chase parody echoing the in-process showing of Orson Welles's The Lady from Shanghai during a similar shootout-in-a-room-full-of-mirrors sequence in the film.
 Mrs. Dalton, Paul's erstwhile loyal assistant and jealous spurned aging former lover, shoots Paul with a bitter reference to being used and discarded.
 Larry rescues Carol, and they call the police.
 Marcia's theory is proven correct; and Larry and Carol and Ted and Marcia pair off and enjoy separate celebratory dinners.